cemerick/friend/README.md

 Individual authentication methods (e.g., form-based auth, HTTP Basic, OpenID, oAuth, etc.) are implemented as _workflows_ in Friend.
 A workflow is a regular Ring handler function, except that, rather than potentially returning a Ring response, a workflow function can opt to return an authentication map if a request has been authenticated fully.

-* :salts
+* salts
-* :crypts/ciphers
+* crypts/ciphers
 * remember-me
 * role-based authentication
 * run-as/sudo/multi-user login